How To Train Goats On Electric Fence

 Step #8 Repeat each spring.

-If you house your goats outside in winter weather just be sure they are trained thoroughly on the fence and they will stay away even if it is off.
+If you house your goats outside in winter weather, just be sure they are trained thoroughly on the fence, and they will stay away even if it is off.

 How to train goats on electric fence.

-Learning how to correctly train your goats on electric fencing will help in more ways than one.
+Learning how to train your goats on electric fencing correctly will help in more ways than one.

 Knowing you can safely and securely leave your animals out to pasture will give you and your goats more freedom.
 Take the time to train your livestock effectively so you can give them the freedom to roam and graze.